fringewidth/stateoftheworld/README.md

   </p> -->
   <h2 id="features">Features</h2>

-1. Monthly temparature anomalies of countries are calculated from data obtained from the OpenWeatherMap historical and accumulated parameters API.
+1. Monthly temparature anomalies of countries are calculated from data obtained from the OpenWeatherMap [historical](https://openweathermap.org/history) and [accumulated parameters](https://openweathermap.org/api/accumulated-parameters) API.
-1. Monthly average of CO, NO2, SO2 and O3 emissions of countries are calculated from the OpenWeather pollution API.
+1. Monthly average of CO, NO2, SO2 and O3 emissions of countries are calculated from the OpenWeather [air pollution](https://openweathermap.org/api/air-pollution) API.
 1. Climate change news for each month is fetched via scraping advanced Google search results.
-1. Classification of news headline done by a custom trained text classification Machine Learning algorithm implemented in the Azure Language Studio.
+1. Classification of news headline done by a custom trained text classification Machine Learning algorithm implemented in the Azure AI Language Studio.
 <p>
     <img src="images/aimodelresults.png">
 </p>